 Making a complaint

-I want to complain about a speech therapist
+I want to complain about a SLT

 Speech and language therapists always aim to provide the best service possible to their clients, however you may feel you have cause to complain about the service that you have received.